Car insurance for high-risk drivers in Texas

-Insurance rates for Texas drivers who are considered high-risk vary, depending on the infraction and carrier.
-Some carriers specialize in high-risk auto insurance and still provide affordable coverage for drivers with multiple violations or convictions.
-Bankrate collected data from the top high-risk auto insurance carriers in Texas to compare how rates can change based on certain high-risk factors.
+Insurance rates for high-risk Texas drivers vary depending on the infraction and carrier.
+Some carriers specialize in high-risk auto insurance and may provide more affordable coverage for drivers with multiple infractions on their record.
+Bankrate collected data from some of the top auto insurance carriers in Texas to compare how rates may change based on certain high-risk factors.

 Rates after a speeding ticket

 Car insurance rates increase by an average of 21 percent after a speeding ticket conviction.
 Additionally, Texas moving violation points remain on your record for three years following a conviction like a speeding ticket.
 The good news is that auto insurance companies typically only increase your insurance for three to five years following a ticket.
 Bankrate’s average rates below are based on a driver with a single speeding ticket conviction.

 |Car insurance company||Texas average annual premium for full coverage before a speeding ticket||Texas average annual premium for full coverage after a speeding ticket||% difference|